In Bolton last week, Greater Manchester Police were out and about having a bit of a jolly old crackdown on cycling.

 Perhaps more disturbing was the death of Alan Neve in Holborn in July, at a cycle-unfriendly junction which many riders avoided by illegally using a bus lane, as Andy Waterman carefully points out.
-Alan’s death occurred, again, just days after a police crackdown on cyclists using that lane.
+Neve’s death occurred, again, just days after a police crackdown on cyclists using that lane.

 British infrastructure, sadly, often makes legality and safety mutually exclusive choices.